 In 2015 we achieved one of our large future goals: As a very large goal, we will remain involved with the planning of an indoor, accessible, year-round market in Boston for consumers to shop for local goods.
 This is a goal which should benefit not only the shoppers, but our local economy and so many of the small farmers and artisans in Massachusetts.

 Yes, we’ve opened at Boston Public Market , the year round market that is exclusively New England sourced!
 It is one of a kind and we are proud to have seen this project through.
 Glenn was on the founding committee and 18 years later we have ourselves a market 🙂 The market is keeping us plenty busy and we are so delighted to share the space with so many wonderful vendors.

 Glenn grew up on his Father’s dairy farm in Lunenburg and started his own business down the street selling plants and produce.
 His two older children, Kate and Curtis, spent much of their childhood there and chose agriculture as their vocation as well.
 As the Boston markets expanded, so did we…all the way out to New Braintree.
-In 1991, Glenn bought a historic farm in a beautiful rural community and spent the next several years nurturing the fields back into production, trimming the hedgerows back, and rebuilding walls.
+In 1991, Glenn bought a historic farm in a beautiful rural community and spent the next several years nurturing the fields back into production, trimming the encroaching hedgerows, and rebuilding walls.
 Some of these things will take several lifetimes to complete, but they are part of our holistic approach to farming.

 We will continue working to preserve farmland in our area and seeking new farmers for those properties.
 The process of reclaiming and rebuilding the farms in New Braintree and Hardwick will never cease.
 I hope someday Reid and Faith will take over all the planting and hard work here in New Braintree so the rest of us can relax!
 Meanwhile, we are looking for a farm manager.

 Thank you for supporting local agriculture and for being part of the Stillman’s extended family